simdlldev/CC-Dynamic/README.md

 ![metadata models v: S2.5/S2-4 image](images/Metadata_models.png)

-<u>An implementation for must have two scripts: one to encrypt and one to decrypt the texts</u>.
+<u>An implementation must have two scripts: one to encrypt and one to decrypt the texts</u>.

 ---